Battle of Mollwitz: Battle

 At the beginning of the battle, the Prussians had the larger army.
 They also had three times the field guns than the Austrians had; however, the Austrian cavalry outnumbered the Prussian cavalry two to one.
 The Prussian forces advanced toward the Austrians in two lines while the Prussian artillery began bombarding the Austrian line.
 Six regiments of Austrian cavalry on the extreme left flank of the Austrian line, numbering 4,500 to 5,000 men and horses, were goaded by the Prussian bombardment to charge the Prussian right flank without orders from Neipperg.
 The charge shattered the Prussian cavalry, who received the attack while at a full halt.
 Frederick was with the Prussian cavalry and was caught up in its rout.
 This left the Prussian flank open to attack, and the Austrian cavalry then turned on the unprotected infantry.
 Schwerin, the Prussian military commander under Frederick, now advised the king to leave the battlefield because it looked as though the Prussian army was about to be defeated; Frederick heeded this warning.
 Abandoning the field, he was nearly caught and almost shot.
 Frederick's absence allowed Schwerin, a veteran general, to take command of the troops himself.

 At this point of the battle, the scene was chaotic.
 Having scattered the Prussian cavalry, the Austrian cavalry continued its attack on the Prussian infantry.
 They charged the infantry repeatedly.
 The firing of Prussian soldiers from the second line who were trying to stop the Austrians was also killing Prussian soldiers in the first line.
 When asked whether the Prussians would retreat, Schwerin answered "Over enemy bodies".
-In fact, the Prussian infantry, which had been rigorously drilled and trained under Frederick William I, held firm and continued firing rapid volleys into the Austrian cavalry, causing it tremendous losses and killing its commander, General Römer.
+The Prussian infantry, which had been rigorously drilled and trained under Frederick William I, held firm and continued firing rapid volleys into the Austrian cavalry, causing it tremendous losses and killing its commander, General Römer.

 After the repulse of the Austrian cavalry, Schwerin reformed the infantry and ordered infantry units that were short on ammunition to strip the dead of theirs.
 He then ordered the right flank of the Prussian infantry to advance toward the Austrian infantry line, with the left flank receiving the order to advance a few minutes later.
 This resulted in an oblique order attack on the Austrian infantry line with the right flank of the Prussians overlapping the left flank of the Austrians.
 In addition, the Prussian infantry's use of the recently invented iron ramrod, allowed them to fire 4–5 shots a minute with their flintlock muskets, which was three times more rapid than any other European army at the time.
 This combination of discipline and firepower quickly overwhelmed the Austrian infantry, which consisted of a large number of raw recruits lacking the training of the Prussian infantry.
 Soon, the Austrian line collapsed from left to right, and the Austrian army was routed from the field.